Investors and Funders

 Financial Strength

-- Expanding Lending Footprint: While we were founded in Minnesota and continue to serve child care businesses there, we have expanded our reach to include Iowa, Michigan, Missouri, North Dakota, Oregon, South Dakota, Vermont, and Wisconsin.
+• Expanding Lending Footprint: Founded in Minnesota, we now serve child care businesses across nine states: Minnesota, Iowa, Michigan, Missouri, North Dakota, Oregon, South Dakota, Vermont, and Wisconsin .

-- Strategic and Sustainable Growth: We are actively exploring strategic opportunities to increase our impact nationwide.
-This includes, partnerships, market research.
+• Strategic and Sustainable Growth: We are actively exploring strategic partnerships.

-- Government Guarantees: We utilize government guarantees, such as the SBA (Small Business Administration) and MN DEED (Department of Employment and Economic Development) loan guarantee programs, to mitigate risk and provide enhance the security of our loan portfolio.
+• Government Guarantees: We utilize government guarantees, such as the SBA (Small Business Administration) and MN DEED (Department of Employment and Economic Development) loan guarantee programs, to mitigate risk and enhance the security of our loan portfolio.

 Flexible Investment Opportunities